University of Pittsburgh

 Directions

 The Pittsburgh International Airport (PIT) is 20.5 miles away from the University of Pittsburgh (25-45 minutes driving time depending on the time of day).
-There are several options to get to campus from the airport.- Express Shuttle Service (1-800-991-9890).
-A shuttle service between the airport and the downtown Pittsburgh and Oakland areas.
-The fare is $25 one way and $43 round trip.
+There are several options to get to campus from the airport.
+See this link for a self-guided virtual tour of the University of Pittsburgh campus.

 The Transit app, available for smart phones, is useful for moving around the city using the bus system, with an up-to-date schedule of the buses, also allowing to buy tickets online.